umanema/MaxtoRGBled/readme.md

 # MaxtoRGBled

-Primitive interface of controlling analog RGB led strip with spectre of a sound played in MAX MSP
+Interface of controlling analog RGB led strip with spectre of a sound played in MAX MSP